fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 It aligned with everything I've learned about scientific and cultural progress, and how it typically comes from people at the fringes of the current zeitgeist.
 So, like Ek, I adopted this as a guiding motto.
-It immediately had a positive effect on my life as I gave myself permission to say and act in ways that I would not have previously done for fear of being judged by others.
-And to my pleasant surprise, this opened many new doors.
+I began to speak and act without fear of judgment, and was pleasantly surprised to find this opened many new doors.
-However, I also had some surprising and unexpected experiences, so here I include some of my observations.
+However, it also led me to some unexpected experiences that I share here.

 When being unreasonable, resistance to new ideas is typically expected from older generations or strangers, but it can be extremely disorienting when it comes from a friend or significant other.
 Teenage years give one plenty of practice debating with parents, teachers, or mentors.